Debbie McGee: Magic with Paul Daniels

-Other work

 Dance company

 In 2000, McGee and Daniels set up Ballet Imaginaire to produce ballet shows and tour them around the country.
-The enterprise was never intended to be financially successful (as acknowledged in When Louis Met...) but in the three years it was active it did achieve its stated objective of allowing Debbie to fulfil a lifelong dream of producing ballet and achieving recognition as a dancer.
+The enterprise was never intended to be financially successful (as acknowledged in When Louis Met...) but in the three years it was active it did achieve its objective of allowing McGee to fulfil a lifelong dream of producing ballet and achieving recognition as a dancer.

 Radio

 In 2004 McGee presented Box Jumpers, a two-part radio documentary about magician's assistants for BBC Radio 4.
 She works as a presenter for BBC Radio Berkshire, where, since 8 June 2008, she has hosted a regular Sunday morning show from 9 am to noon.

 On 12 June 2018, McGee was a guest on the BBC Radio 4 programme My Teenage Diaries.